-Guest Bios are a brief biographical note about many of your party guests.
-They make it easy for your guests to start conversations and create new connections.
+Guest Bios make it easy for your guests to start conversations and create new connections.

-Guest Bios also make people feel special, valued, and excited to attend your party.
-They are a guaranteed part of my formula for giving you better attendance and a better party.
+They also make people feel special, valued, and excited to attend your party.

 A Guest Bio is a short summary about someone.
 It could include professional or personal information—or both.
 But I’m not asking you to write full biographies of your guests just for a cocktail party.
 Keep it simple and light.